markelmencia/LITE-16/documentation/control-unit.md

 - **JMP:** If 1, the instruction is a JMP instruction.
 - **FN:** If 1, the instruction is a FN instruction.
 - **MEM:** If 1, the instruction requires access to the data memory.
 - **LD:** If 1, the instruction is a LD instruction.
-This is connected to the “ld” input of the data memory, which enables memory reading.
+This is connected to the "ld" input of the data memory, which enables memory reading.
 - **ST:** If 1, the instruction is a ST instruction.
-This is connected to the “st” input of the data memory, which enables memory writing.
+This is connected to the "st" input of the data memory, which enables memory writing.

 This is a representation of the circuitry of the Control Unit: